 This section briefly summarizes the relevant literature on the interaction of discourse and lexical categories, and in particular lexical flexibility.

 It has often been suggested that there is a semantic (or even logical; cf. the Port Royal grammar) basis to the major lexical categories (Givón 1979:320–321; Lyons 1977:442–447; Sapir 1921:117–119), which are thought to have a prototypal structure.
 For example, prototypical nouns would be concrete, time-stable entities, while other nouns approximate this prototype to varying degrees.
 In an influential study, however, Hopper & Thompson (1984:708) argue that “the lexical semantic facts about N’s and V’s are secondary to their discourse roles; and that the semantic facts (perceptibility etc.) which are characteristic features of prototypical N’s and V’s are in fact derivative of (and perhaps even secondary to) their discourse roles.”
 They demonstrate that a lexeme tends to show a greater degree of nominal coding and behavior when it is used to introduce new referents into the discourse, but more verbal coding and behavior when being used to assert the occurrence of an event.
-In a later article Thompson (1989) extends this framework to explain why adjectives crosslinguistically pattern as either verbs or nouns—when introducing a new referent into the discourse, adjectives tend to pattern nominally; when functioning as the discursive predicate, they tend to function verbally.
+In a later article Thompson (1989) extends this framework to explain why adjectives crosslinguistically pattern as either verbs or nouns—when introducing a new referent into the discourse, adjectives tend to pattern nominally; when functioning as the discourse?
+(Second-language European speakers of English somehow started using the term discursive as the modifying form of discourse, but discursive and discourse as a modifier are different things.) predicate, they tend to function verbally.

 Hopper & Thompson also briefly touch on the issue of lexical flexibility in their conclusion, and it is worth providing an extensive excerpt here, because they directly anticipate some of the important conclusions of this dissertation:

 We should like to conclude, however, by suggesting that linguistic forms are in principle to be considered as lacking categoriality completely unless nounhood or verbhood is forced on them by their discourse functions.
 To the extent that forms can be said to have an a-priori existence outside of discourse, they are characterizable as acategorial; i.e., their categorical classification is irrelevant.
 Categoriality—the realization of a form as either a N or a V—is imposed on the form by discourse.
 Yet we have also seen that the noun/verb distinction is apparently universal: there seem to be no languages in which all stems are indifferently capable of receiving all morphology appropriate for both N’s and V’s.
 This suggests that the continua which in principle begin with acategoriality, and which end with fully implemented nounhood or fully implemented verbhood, are already partly traversed for most forms.
-In other words, most forms begin with a propensity or predisposition to become N’s or V’s; and often this momentum can be reversed by only special morphology.
+In other words, most forms begin with a propensity or predisposition to become N’s or V’s; and often this momentum can be reversed only by? special morphology.
 It nonetheless remains true that this predisposition is only a latent one, which will not be manifested unless there is pressure from the discourse for this to occur.

 In other words, far from being ‘given’ aprioristically for us to build sentences out of, the categories of N and V actually manifest themselves only when the discourse requires it.
 (Hopper & Thompson 1984:747)